lostallmymoney/Razer_Mouse_Linux/README.md

 - Razer Pro Wireless (thanks to Stibax)

 Works for sure with :
-- Razer Naga 2014 (Debian)
+- Razer Naga 2014 (Ubuntu)

-This tool doesn't modify any files except `$HOME/.naga/`, `/etc/udev/rules.d/80-naga.rules` and `/usr/local/bin/(naga && nagaXinputStart.sh)`, so deleting the files deletes the tool.
+This tool adds the files `$HOME/.naga/`, `/etc/udev/rules.d/80-naga.rules`, `/usr/local/bin/(naga && nagaXinputStart.sh)`, and `/etc/systemd/system/naga.service`.

-Make sure to add the users to the group razer with the command `sudo gpasswd -a "$(whoami)" razer` if you create a new user.

-CAUTION, in this alpha version the run option wont work for text environment commands, like for example `top`.
-As an alpha version, there might be bugs.
+It also adds two lines to your ~/.profile for persistance, along with one line to the sudoer's file, which lets you run `sudo systemctl start naga` from within your .profile.

 ## CONFIGURATION
 The configuration file `keyMap.txt` has the following syntax
     `config=<configName>` set the name of the following config.
 The initial loaded config be `defaultConfig` unless specified as argument.
     `<keynumber> - <option>=<command>`
     `<keynumber>` is a number between 1-14 representing the 12 keys of the naga's keypad + two on the top of the naga.
     `<option>` determines what will be applied to `<command>`.
 The possible choices are:

 - `chmap`: Changes the keymap for another config inside `keymap.txt` in `~/.naga`.
 - `champRelease`: Changes the keymap on key release.
 - `sleep` and `sleepRelease`: Sleeps.